 For some of them, you can even get drone footage of the properties, which I think is pretty cool.
 On this page, you'll also find information about the borrower, and the exact loan repayment calendar.

 You could, of course, invest manually into each loan, but this is not what I would recommend on the platform.
-As the default rate on EstateGuru is really low (0.2% when I invested), it's safe to actually spread all your capital into as many loans as possible.
+As the default rate on EstateGuru is quite low, it's safe to actually spread all your capital into as many loans as possible.
 And for that, they have a very handy auto-invest function that is really easy to configure:

-I activated mine with just one parameter: short-term loans only.
+It focuses on one parameter in particular: short-term loans only.
 This will ensure that I invest in the highest quality of loans on the platform, and also that I will get my money back quicker.
 Note here that the loans on the platform are usually funded very rapidly, so I might raise the 50 Euros cap in the future as currently, I can't get my money invested fast enough.

 Let's now talk about the returns that I got on the platform since I first invested.
-At the time I've updated this article, it's now been over a year that I started to invest on the platform.
+At the time I've updated this article, it's now been several years since I started to invest on the platform.
 I currently only have one project that is in the 31-60 days late zone, one which is over 60 days late, and four defaults.
-I have invested in over 85 projects so far, so this gives us a default rate at the moment of 8.88%, which is quite high compared to the average rate of the platform which is of 3.3%.
+I have invested in over 85 projects so far, so this gives us a default rate at the moment of 8.88%.
 However, EstateGuru has an excellent track record of defaults recovery, and so far no capital have been lost for investors on the platform.
 I will of course update this section has I get more information about those defaulted loans.
 For two of them, EstateGuru is already in the process of collecting funds, and the process is well under way for the two others.